 30. What is the Role of Virtual Machine Hard Disk in VMware?

-The virtual machine hard disk (VMDK) is a file that stores all the data of a virtual machine.
-It is used for the operating system, applications, and all files inside the VM.
-It is similar to a physical hard disk in a physical server but stored as a file on the datastore.
+The virtual machine hard disk (VMDK) is essentially a file that keeps the data of a virtual machine.
+This file is for the operating system, applications, and all other files inside the VM.
+It functions the same way as a physical hard disk in a physical server but is saved as a file on the datastore.

 Interview Preparation Tips for VMware